Atakanz/Atakanz/readme.md

 ### Hi there! :wave:

-## Front-End Developer
+## React.js / React Native Developer

-<font color="lightblue">I have always select my specialties based on the points where my engineering abilities and interests converge.
-The master's degree program I chosed and the front-end development courses I took in my professional life are both indications of this thinking style trait.
-On the scope of Music Technology Master's program, the coding expertise I developed for projects involving audio analysis piqued my interest in other software-related fields such as front-end design.
-I'm currently improving my coding abilities at Patika & Akbank's React Native Development course.
+<font color="lightblue">On the scope of Music Technology Master's program, the coding expertise I developed for projects involving audio analysis piqued my interest in other software-related fields such as front-end design.
+I passed a test on JavaScript coding methods and went through a long review procedure before being accepted to Patika.dev & Akbank's React Native programming bootcamp.
+I'm currently discovering and using new packages and technologies at this point.
 </font>